ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

   search_key
-    Name used to display information for all consoles with the specified key by using the MVS command :literal:`DISPLAY CONSOLES,KEY`.
+    The name used to display information for all consoles with the specified key.

+    Use the MVS command :literal:`DISPLAY CONSOLES,KEY` to view consoles by this key.

-    Must be between 1 and 8 characters in length.
+    Length must be between 1 and 8 characters.

-    Empty value deletes this field.
+    To remove this field from the profile, set to an empty string (\ :literal:`""`\ ).

     This option is mutually exclusive with :literal:`delete`.